-1. This fund accounts for the district's ordinary operations financed primarily from property taxes and state aid.
-It is the most significant fund in relation to the district's overall operation.

-- 2. The general fund may account for any lawful expenditure, including any expenditure of a nature which could be made from any other fund.
-For example, the general fund may include expenditures for co-curricular activities. § 22-45-103(1)(a)(I). - 3.
-Colorado Preschool Program sub-fund (Fund 19).
+- 1. This fund accounts for the district's ordinary operations financed primarily from property taxes and state aid.
+It is the most significant fund in relation to the district's overall operation. - 2.
+The general fund may account for any lawful expenditure, including any expenditure of a nature which could be made from any other fund.
+For example, the general fund may include expenditures for co-curricular activities. § 22-45-103(1)(a)(I). - ► 3.
+Universal Preschool Program (UPK)/Colorado Preschool Program (CPP) sub-fund (Fund 19).
 Optional.
-Used for tracking expenditures for the Colorado Preschool Program.
-The allocation and expenditures may be tracked within the general fund, using grant code 3141.
-If the district uses fund 19 for more than the preschool program, activity for the preschool program must be isolated using grant code 3141.
-Any moneys remaining in the district's preschool program budget at the end of any budget year remain in the program budget for use in the preschool program in subsequent budget years.
-Overhead costs, including any allocation for risk management or capital needs, cannot exceed 5% of the allocation. - 4.
+Used for tracking expenditures for the UPK/CPP.
+The funding and expenditures may be tracked within the general fund, using grant code 3897 for UPK and 3141 for CPP.
+If the district uses fund 19 for more than the preschool program, activity for the preschool program must be isolated using the grant codes 3897 and 3141.
+Any money remaining in the district's preschool program budget at the end of any budget year remain in the program budget for use in the UPK/CPP programs in subsequent budget years.
+As of FY 2023-24 Universal Preschool Program funding (UPK) will be provided from the Department of Early Childhood (DEC), FY 2022-23 is the last year funding from the Colorado Preschool Program (CPP). - 4.
 Risk Management sub-fund (Fund 18).
 Optional.
 May be used for spending and tracking moneys related to its risk-management activities.
 Transfers to this fund are not required to be maintained in this fund. § 22-54-105(2)(a). - 5.
 The district may budget an amount to be transferred to the capital reserve capital project fund, to a fund or an account within the general fund established solely for the management of risk related activities, or among such funds and accounts. - 6.
 All activities coded to location codes 100 to 599 and 900 to 969, must be paired with a valid, unique school code.
 Unique school codes 0000 and 9980 are not valid codes for this purpose. - 7.
 Charter school fund (Fund 11).
 Required.
 Charter schools are public schools within the authorizing district and are accountable to the district's board for purposes of ensuring compliance with applicable laws and charter provisions and the requirement of article IX, section 15 of the Colorado Constitution. § 22-30.5-104(2). - a.
 A charter school may operate free from specified school district policies and state regulations.
-A local board of education may waive locally imposed school district requirements without seeking approval of the state board of education. - b.
+A local board of education may waive locally imposed school district requirements without seeking approval of the state board of education.

+- b.
 Transactions of all charter schools must be included in the district's financial transaction database and districts are required to include charter school revenues, expenditures and balance sheet accounts in the data pipeline financial submission.
 Refer to the Chart of Accounts.
 District financial data, including data for all charter schools, must be submitted in a format in accordance with the Chart of Accounts, and the Handbook.
 Charter data must be submitted to the district in a timely manner to allow districts to comply with state and statutory reporting requirements. - c.
 Funding and services to be provided by the district to the charter school must be in accordance with state law, the Chart of Accounts and this Handbook. § 22-30.5-112 - d.
 All charter school expenditures require a unique school code (i.e., not "0000") and all revenue, expenditure and balance sheet account types require a location code (i.e., not "000").